Ivo Pinto: Norwich City

 Pinto joined English club Norwich City on 8 January 2016, for a reported fee of £2.2 million.
 He made his Premier League debut 15 days later, playing the full 90 minutes in a 4–5 home loss to Liverpool.

 Pinto scored the first goal of his career on 24 September 2016, in a 3–1 win over Burton Albion also at Carrow Road.
 They returned to the English top flight at the end of the 2018–19 campaign, but he contributed only three appearances to this feat (five overall).

 In May 2019, Pinto announced he would be leaving Norwich as a free agent on 30 June.
 During his spell, he took part in 94 official matches.

 Return to Dinamo

 Pinto returned to Dinamo Zagreb on 10 May 2019, signing a three-year contract.
 In the following transfer window, he was loaned to newly promoted F.C.
 Famalicão until the end of the Portuguese top-tier season.

 On 29 August 2020, still owned by the Croatian club, Pinto returned to Rio Ave.

 Fortuna Sittard

-In August 2021, in a similar move, Pinto joined Fortuna Sittard in the Dutch Eredivisie.
-At the end of the campaign, a permanent transfer was arranged.
+In August 2021, in a similar move, Pinto joined Fortuna Sittard.
+He made his Dutch Eredivisie debut on 12 September, a 46th-minute replacement for Roel Janssen in the 3–1 loss to Sparta Rotterdam.
+He made his first start 13 days later in a 1–1 away draw against SBV Vitesse, playing 89 minutes before being subbed off for Nigel Lonwijk.
+He totalled 24 appearances for the campaign, including two in the KNVB Cup.

+On 18 May 2022, Pinto signed a permanent one-year contract with an option to extend another year.